anthony-linaro/shrinkwrap/documentation/userguide/configstore/cca-3world.rst

 .. code-block:: shell

   # cd /cca
-  # ./lkvm run --realm --disable-sve --irqchip=gicv3-its --firmware KVMTOOL_EFI.fd -c 1 -m 512 --no-pvtime --force-pci --disk guest-disk.img --measurement-algo=sha256
+  # ./lkvm run --realm --disable-sve --irqchip=gicv3-its --firmware KVMTOOL_EFI.fd -c 1 -m 512 --no-pvtime --force-pci --disk guest-disk.img --measurement-algo=sha256 --restricted_mem

 Be patient while this boots to the UEFI shell.
 Navigate to "Boot Manager", then "UEFI Shell" and wait for the startup.nsh script to execute, which will launch the kernel.
 Continue to be patient, and eventually you will land at a login prompt.
 Login as "root" (no password).